sframe-wg/sframe/draft-ietf-sframe-enc.md

 MUST reject requests to encrypt multiple times with the same key and nonce, since this leads to serious consequences (see, e.g., {{Section 5.1.1 of RFC5116}}).

+## Application-Provided Metadata

+Application-provided metadata is at risk that needs more confirmation that it is useful and/or needed.

 # IANA Considerations

 This document makes no requests of IANA.